“Swiss cities remind me of the kid at high school who’s great at sports, has perfect hair, the best girlfriend, and the teachers all love him.“

 Rick Steves

 Switzerland is the only country in the world we know of that has designated and marked inline skating routes.
-This not only shows the country’s dedication to inline skating and biking but it also means you won’t need a map or directions to follow the routes.
+This country is dedicated to inline skating and biking.
+You won’t need a map or directions to follow the routes.

-This new inline skating (and biking for those coming with a skater) tour includes two distinct areas of Switzerland – the Rhine Valley and Lake Constance.
+This inline skating and biking tour includes two distinct areas of Switzerland – the Rhine Valley and Lake Constance.
+There is also an overnight in the country of Liechtenstein.
 The Alpine Rhine Valley, known locally as the Alpenrhein, is the lush farming land that runs alongside the Rhine River on its way down from its source in the Alps.
-The area is mostly flat, slightly downhill in the direction we are skating/biking, and scenic with granite mountains on both sides of the valley.
+The area is mostly flat, slightly downhill in the direction we are skating/biking, and scenic.
+Granite mountains surround you on both sides of the valley.

-But it is the skating that makes this tour what it is.
+It is the skating and biking that makes this tour what it is.
 We use one designated national skating route and three regional ones, picking and choosing the best options.
 The paths are mostly flat, almost entirely car-free or with very few cars, and generally smooth pavement.
-Plus, the routes use rural roads as well as bike paths, meaning there is constantly something to view around the next turn.
+Plus, the routes use rural roads as well as bike paths.
+This means there is constantly something to view around the next turn.
 For bikers, you will have the choice of biking the skating paths (which make for easy riding) or taking longer rides up into the surrounding hillsides.

 For Bicyclists

 This tour is designed as an inline skating tour.
-It is open to bikers and is especially suited to bicyclists looking to accompany an inline skater.
-We also have a Switzerland Biking Adventure which is designed for bicyclists.
-While the short routes are the same easy routes created for skaters, the biking tour includes longer routes up and into the mountains.
+It is open to all bikers and is especially suited to bicyclists looking to accompany an inline skater.
+E-bikes are also available for anyone looking to try out a bike tour, with the extra confidence gained from the electric assistance.

 Setting Your Expectations